 The Old Idaho Penitentiary Gift Shop is open during regular hours and most special events.
 Our Online Store is now open with shipping and free curbside pickup options available!

 Note: Only Raymond Snowden was executed in the Gallows Room.

 Where can I learn more about individual inmates or the history of the site (buildings, guards, wardens, photos)?

-The Idaho State Archives houses all inmate records from the Idaho State Penitentiary and is conveniently located at 2205 Old Penitentiary Road near the site.
-Records can include mug shots, “Description of Convict”, pardon/parole papers, punishment notes, etc. The Idaho State Archives also has historic images of the site from individual buildings, cell houses, guards, inmates, and much more.
+The Idaho State Archives houses all inmate records from the Idaho State Penitentiary and is conveniently located near the site at 2205 Old Penitentiary Road.
+Records can include mug shots, “Description of Convict,” pardon/parole papers, punishment notes, etc. The Idaho State Archives also has historic images of the site from individual buildings, cell houses, guards, inmates, and much more.
 In addition, there are hundreds of oral histories from guards, inmates, wardens and family members associated with the penitentiary.
-You can also use historic newspapers to learn more about sensational trials, crime sprees, daring escapes, notorious criminals and more.
+You can also use historic newspapers to learn more about sensational trials, crime sprees, daring escapes and notorious criminals.

-Call 208-334-3356 for research requests and learn more about the Idaho State Archives at their homepage.
+For research inquiries, or to learn more about the Idaho State Archives, call (208) 334-3356 or visit their homepage.

-The Idaho State Penitentiary inmate catalogs are located here, within the Idaho State Archives’ collection of searchable indexes.
+The Idaho State Penitentiary inmate catalogs are located online here, within the Idaho State Archives’ collection of searchable indexes.